-According to the current information, the Bank's future lease payments (for 2020) approximate RSD 182,652 thousand.
+According to the existing information, the Bank's future payments (for 2020) based on leasing are around RSD 182,652 thousand.

-Trade payables in the amount of RSD 22,582 thousand relating to the Bank's regular business activities were paid in January 2020.
+Obligations to suppliers in the amount of RSD 22,582 thousand relate to the Bank's regular business activities, which were paid in January 2020.

-Liabilities for advances received refer to customer payments of borrowing repayment liabilities not yet matured in the amount of RSD 122,815 thousand.
+Liabilities arising from received advances refers to customer payments for outstanding loan commitments in the amount of RSD 122,815 thousand.

-The lease liability item refers to the liabilities the Bank has to its lessors based on the discounted lease payments for business premises and vehicles leased.
+The lease liability position refers to the liabilities the bank has to its lessors based on the discounted leasing payments for business premises and car leases.

-Other operating liabilities are mostly related to liabilities for licenses to Banksoft (RSD 46,096 thousand).
+Position Other liabilities from business activities are mostly related to liabilities for licenses to Banksoft (RSD 46,096 thousand).

-The accrued liability item refers to expenses that were incurred in the reporting period for which the Bank did not receive invoices and other relevant documents required for posting until the reporting date, so they were accrued.
+The Accrued liability item refers to expenses that were incurred in the reporting period for which the Bank did not receive invoices and other relevant documents required for posting until the reporting date, so they were accrued.